How To Prepare Your Garden For The Summer

 Plan Out Your Herbs And Vegetables

 Many vegetables will benefit from being planted throughout the summer and we’ll get into details in just a moment.
-However, before you go out and raid the garden centres for seeds, it’s worth your while to plan out exactly what you want to plant, when you want to plant it and where it’s going to go.
+However, before you go out and raid the garden centre for seeds, it’s worth your while to plan out exactly what you want to plant, when you want to plant it and where it’s going to go.

 What To Plant?